Libensemble/libensemble/README.rst

 Testing
 ---------

-The provide test suite includes both unit and regression tests and is run regularly on
+The provided test suite includes both unit and regression tests and is run regularly on:

 * `Travis CI <https://travis-ci.org/Libensemble/libensemble>`_